Dvloper-Ibrahim/recipes-book/README.md

 # Recipes Book

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 20.1.4.

+**NOTE :** this branch is using standalone-components version of Angular

 ## Development server